 14 Apr Editing My Novel

-My first novel was essentially written.
-Or, at least that is what I thought.
+I had essentially finished writing my first novel.
+Or, at least that’s what I thought.
 I had managed to develop a protagonist who was both engaging and believable.
 I had created a setting that was historically accurate based on my research of upcountry South Carolina in 1907, and on the condition of public schooling and the political and social climate of the day.
 The story had a compelling beginning and a realistic and satisfactory ending.
 The themes explored–love, friendship, and loyalty–were universal ones.

 I began searching for advice on what form the needed feedback should take, and again found a wealth of it through the internet.
 Ultimately, I used the Kirkus editing services for authors, from the Kirkus website at http://Kirkusreview.com.
 I purchased the Collaborative Editing Package for $99. plus 3 cents per word.
 My word count was about 90,000.

 The work was assigned to a professional editor with experience in the genre of my book, which is women’s historical fiction.
 The package included copy editing as well as editing of the stylistic elements, and a one-hour consulting session with the editor, held by phone.
 Once I uploaded the manuscript to my author dashboard on the website, it took about a month for the edit to be completed.

 I received a seven page written narrative, as well as the original manuscript with editorial suggestions.
 I could accept or reject the suggestions in the review section of the word document.

 Both the comments and edited manuscript were posted on my author dashboard on the Kirkus website and could be downloaded to my desktop.